 - The redesign of diagnostic pathways for referral into and within Barts Health NHS Trust sites

-Cancer survival trends have been examined by the London School of Hygiene and Tropical Medicine CRUK Cancer Survival Group.
+Cancer survival trends have been examined by the London School of Hygiene and Tropical Medicine Cancer Survival Group.
 The work has led to significant publications in the Lancet and Lancet Oncology.
 The statistics from this work are being used to drive local management and national policy.

 Developing and improving technology to understand and treat cancer

 This work aims to link technology with the physical sciences to make advances in the detection, diagnosis and treatment of cancer.

 - Develop a proton beam therapy centre (PBT)

 - Better understand the molecular and physiological processes of cancer